 The Corporate Governance and Compensation Committee (the "Committee") establishes compensation arrangements for senior management and administers the granting of stock-based awards to officers and other key employees of the Company.
 The Committee is composed entirely of independent, non-employee members of the Board of Directors and has the authority to utilize consultants and advisors as it may deem appropriate.
+The Company provides appropriate funding, as determined by the Committee, for the payment of compensation to the compensation consultant(s) employed by the Committee.
 The Committee reports to the Board of Directors on its actions and recommendations and periodically meets in executive session without members of management or management directors present.

 The expertise and knowledge of each executive officer is important to the success of the Company.
 Although the substantial stock ownership by the Florsheim family gives them additional incentives to help the Company succeed, the Company believes that a fair and competitive executive compensation program is essential to attract and retain other key executives and is in the Company's long-term best interests.
 A key objective of the Company's executive compensation program is to provide a fair and competitive compensation package to each of its executive officers without encouraging unnecessary risk-taking.
-Historically, the Company's finance department has provided a comparative analysis of executive officer compensation to assist the Committee in making its executive compensation decisions.
-The analysis compares the Company's compensation practices both to other shoe companies and to other Wisconsin area companies of similar size.
+Historically, the Company's finance department has provided a comparative analysis of executive officer compensation practices both to other shoe companies and to other Wisconsin area companies of similar size.
 Outside consultants have been used sparingly or not at all.
-In addition, the Committee considers the results of advisory "say-on-pay" shareholder votes when making compensation decisions.
-At the 2011 annual meeting, when the first advisory "say-on-pay" vote was held, the Company's shareholders voted to approve, by a significant margin, the compensation of the Company's executive officers.
+In addition, the Committee considers the results of advisory "say-on-pay" vote was held, the Company's shareholders voted to approve, by a significant margin, the compensation of the Company's executive officers.
+The Company currently holds an advisory "say on pay" vote every three years.